This is the first in the series of Audiophile 101 articles. We'll start with the one of the most important parts of your audio chain – the DAC.

 Often, buying an Amp with a built-in DAC is the best option because otherwise you might need a separate amp to provide the optimum voltage for your headphones or IEMs, and having the two units combined will save you money and space.
 Some units are designed specifically for portability, with a high fidelity amp and DAC, powered by a rechargeable battery, in a form factor that fits in your pocket.

 Alternatively, you might want a Standalone DAC.
 With all of the components in a Hi-Fi system – often having separate pre and power amps – being able to easily swap out components can help you find the perfect pairings of a DAC, amp, and transducers to nail the perfect sound.
 In other cases you might have something like a portable headphone amp with a built in DAC that's good, but when you're home, you want to use a dedicated DAC with a higher quality output.
-In those cases, you can use a standalone DAC like the Chord Qutest.
+In those cases, you can use a standalone DAC like the Chord Qutest or Burson Composer.

 The Bottom Line

 Whether you’re looking for a portable solution to use with your phone on the go, or a top of the line system to kick back in your living room and listen to tunes on, you should invest in a high quality DAC.